Rehabilitation and Prosthetic Services

 - Goals that are to be accomplished through other assistive technology or therapy

-The Veteran will be informed of an approval or disapproval of their service dog request.
-Veterans approved for service dogs are referred to Assistance Dogs International-accredited agencies.
-There is no charge for the dog or the associated training.
+The Veteran will be informed of an approval or disapproval of their service dog request by the VA Prosthetics and Sensory Aid Service.
+Veterans approved for service dogs are referred to Assistance Dogs International or International Guide Dog Federation-accredited agencies.

 What benefits does VA provide?